stefbowerman/z-theme/src/scripts/slate/README.md

 ##### `slate.utils.isThemeEditor`

-Return *`true`* if the site is being viewed inside the shopify theme editor.
+Returns *`true`* if the site is being viewed inside the shopify theme editor.

 ##### `slate.utils.whichTransitionEnd`